jgormanit/nsx-tools/cleanup-unused-dfw-rules/README.md

 ## Overview
 The `cleanup-unused-dfw-rules.py` script is designed to disable and/or delete Distributed Firewall rules.
 It has multiple modes of function and relies on CSV data as the source of truth for which rules should be disabled/deleted within the environment.
 This CSV data is generally exported from vRealize Network Insight (VRNI) as a dump of "Unused rules" or rules that do not have any rule hits in X period of time.
 Only rules that exist within this CSV can be disabled/deleted using this script.

+The `cleanedup-unused-dfw-rules-prompt-creds.py` version of this script prompts for the NSX username and NSX Password on each run.
+The original `cleanup-unused-dfw-rules.py` stores the credentials in the script.

 ## Features
 - **Section Data Collection**: Collects and saves firewall section data from NSX API to JSON files.
 This content contains ALL rules within each section.
 This is used to build the API Payload for disabling/deleting the rules listed in the CSV.
 - **Rule Disable**: Disables specific firewall rules based on the CSV data.
 Rules are disable using multiple API calls, regardless of if rules exist within the same section or across multiple sections.